Note

 plt.show()

-We can highlight the channel effect by disabling the zero-forcing channel equalization routine for the configured OFDM waveform.
+The channel’s effect on the communication performance can be higlighted by disabling the zero-forcing channel equalization routine for the configured OFDM waveform.

 [4]: